-A penetration test simulates the tools and techniques of an attacker to detect and exploit vulnerabilities.
-This approach conducted by a skilled professional helps you identify possible attack routes and vulnerabilities that may not be found from vulnerability assessments.
-All our penetration tests include a vulnerability assessment as part of the service.
+Penetration testing services conducted by skilled pen testers helps you identify possible cyber attack routes and identify vulnerabilities that may not be found from vulnerability assessments.
+All our penetration testing services include a vulnerability assessment as part of the service.

-Penetration testing can be conducted from within your network to simulate insider threat or from the public internet to simulate an external hacker.
-And depending on your objectives, the assessment can be performed as an unauthenticated user (no login access) or with test user accounts.
+Pen testing can be conducted from within your network to simulate insider threat or from the public internet to simulate an external hacker.
+And depending on the objectives of the security assessment and your cyber security program, the assessment can be performed as an unauthenticated user (no login access) or with test user accounts.

 To detect vulnerabilities in the operating system and commonly used software in servers and network devices.

-To detect vulnerabilities at the application layer, usually for custom-developed web and mobile apps.
+To detect vulnerabilities at the application layer, usually for custom-developed web and mobile applications.